mah0001/metadata-editor-docs-v2/quick_start_indicator.md

 On the left navigation tree, select "Metadata information / Information on metadata" to enter optional elements used to capture information on who documented the indicator and when.
 Enter your name in *Metadata producers* and the date in ISO format (YYYY-MM-DD) in *Production date*.
 Then click on SAVE.

 You can now start entering the metadata related to the indicator itself in the "Indicator description" section.
-In the navigation tree, first select "Title statement" and enter the required **primary ID** (a unique identifier of your choice, e.g., JD_IND_001; if you want to publish the document in a NADA catalog, make sure that this same identifier is not used by another user or for another document).
-Also enter the (optional) **other identifiers** for the document (enter the WDI indicator: ).
+In the navigation tree, first select "Title statement" and enter the required **primary ID** (a unique identifier of your choice, e.g., JD_IND_001; if you want to publish the indicator in a NADA catalog, make sure that this same identifier is not used by another user or for another document).
+Also enter the (optional) **other identifiers** for the indicator (enter the WDI indicator: @@@@@@@@@).
 Then enter the **title** of the indicator, which is also a required element.
 Then click SAVE.

 ![image](https://github.com/mah0001/metadata-editor-docs-v2/blob/main/img/ME_UG_v1-0-0_quick_start_indicator_title_statement.png)